The German healthcare system: A guide to healthcare in Germany

 - private hospitals (Privatkrankenhäuser).

 If you’re going to be an in-patient, note that hospitals have a certain amount of space allotted to patients with public insurance and for those with private insurance.
-If you have a ‘private’ room it means private insurance rather than room for your use only; these private rooms are generally used for two patients who are separated by a curtain.
+If you have a ‘private’ room it means covered by private insurance rather than room for your use only; these private rooms are generally used for two patients who are separated by a curtain.
 Take your own soap and personal items.

 Pharmacies in Germany